ketayon/PNEUMONIA_DETECTION/README.md

 # PNEUMONIA_DETECTION

-This project aims to develop quantum machine learning (QML) models for the screening and detection of pneumonia from chest X-ray images.
+This project aims to develop quantum machine learning (QML) models for screening and detecting pneumonia from chest X-ray images.
 By harnessing the potential of quantum computing, these models strive to improve the accuracy and efficiency of pneumonia diagnosis, supporting timely medical interventions.

 ## Project Overview